- About LogicMonitor

 Select the duration for a singular SDT.

 Select the repeat interval for the SDT and the duration.
 The next SDT to be applied will display in the Upcoming SDTs section.
+There are four available recurring SDT options:

 Notes will display in the manage SDTs tables, providing context for the SDT reason.